 , PsyD, is Clinical Director of the Tourette Syndrome Clinic at the Graduate School of Applied and Professional Psychology at Rutgers, The State University of New Jersey.
 She is also a founding partner at Specialized Psychological Services, a private clinical practice, where she provides cognitive-behavioral therapy for individuals with anxiety, mood, tic, and body-focused repetitive behavior disorders.
 Dr. Colognori’s research interests and publications focus on improving access to evidence-based interventions for youth with anxiety and mood disorders through partnerships with schools.

 , MA, is a graduate student in the Clinical Psychology doctoral program at Florida State University (FSU).
-She earned her MA in psychology at New York University (NYU), where she worked in the NYU Langone Medical Center’s Child Study Center on a randomized clinical trial evaluating the effectiveness of counselor-delivered cognitive-behavioral therapy for social anxiety in schools.
-Ms. Lynch has worked in clinical outpatient, residential, and forensic settings, and currently conducts psychological assessments and provides evidence-based treatment to adults and youth in the community through the FSU Psychology Clinic.
+She worked in the NYU Langone Medical Center’s Child Study Center on a randomized clinical trial evaluating the effectiveness of counselor-delivered cognitive-behavioral therapy for social anxiety in schools.
+Ms. Lynch has also worked in clinical outpatient, residential, and forensic settings.
+She currently conducts psychological assessments and provides evidence-based psychological treatment to adults and youth in the community as a student therapist in the FSU Psychology Clinic.
 Her research interests include evaluating psychological risk factors that contribute to the development and maintenance of co-occurring psychological disorders.

 School and child clinical psychologists, counselors, and social workers working with students ages 11–17 (grades 6–12); also of interest to administrators.